-The achievement of the strategic objectives set by the Board is assisted by a number of standing committees which report to the Board.
-Board Committee Members and Chairs are recommended annually by the Nominations Committee, usually for approval at the January Board meeting, and Members are invited to serve on the basis of their interest, availability and suitability.
+Board Committee Members and Chairs are recommended annually by the Nominations and Governance Committee, usually for approval at the January Board meeting, and Members are invited to serve on the basis of their interest, availability and suitability.
 In the interest of transparency and of broadening the group knowledge of the Company and its procedures, 'floating' Directors attend committee meetings on a rotating basis.
 All new Directors are invited to attend as an observer at one each of the committee meetings as part of their induction programme.